jiawang1/school-cli/packages/school-cli/README.md

 # school-cli

 client tool used to generate project boilerplate base on React.
 Current support project for web appliction and React component.
+Currently support DVA by default.

 ## installation